dgoldsb/synergy-jointpdf/README.md

 ### Description

-I want to build a gene regulation model that starts with a reasonable guess (based on a real gene regulation system), and then optimizes the parameters of the ODE system.
+I want to build a gene regulation model that starts with a real network (based on a real gene regulation system), and then optimizes the parameters of the ODE system.
+The goal is (as discussed with Gorkhan) to see if the real network is more optimized for memory and resilience than a random system, and if it has more synergy than a random system.
 It should maximize the memory of the system over time, while minimizing the impact of disturbances.
 An example would be a neural network: no single misfire should mess up the entire network.